Functional Skills Qualifications (FSQ) outcomes

 Regulated qualifications are assigned a level from entry level through to level 8 broadly indicating the relative level of demand of the qualification.
 Levels are assigned by the qualification’s awarding organisation with reference to Ofqual’s published level descriptors .

-This interactive visualisation only includes students in England.
-The data shown in the left graph includes only students who have passed FSQ English or FSQ maths at qualification level between October 2021 (Q4 2021) and the latest available quarter.
-The data shown in the right graphs only includes students who have taken at least one FSQ English or FSQ maths assessment at level 1 or level 2 between October 2021 (Q4 2021) and the latest available quarter.
+This interactive visualisation only includes students who have taken at least one FSQ English or FSQ maths assessment at level 1 or level 2 between July 2021 (Q3 2021) and the latest available quarter.
+It only includes students who have taken FSQ assessments in England.

-The graphs on the right show the percentage of students who have achieved a pass result between October 2021 (Quarter 4, 2021) and the latest available quarter.
+This interactive visualisation shows the percentage of students who have achieved a pass result in the timespan between July 2021 (Q3 2021) and the latest available quarter.
+Note that each student is only included once, regardless of how many attempts they had at the assessment.

-FSQ English comprises 3 components: reading, writing, and speaking, listening and communicating.
-Student outcomes are shown at component level for reading and writing (see Q8 regarding the speaking, listening and communicating component).
-Assessments for the different components can be taken at different times and can individually be re-taken.
+FSQ English comprises 3 components: Reading, Writing, and Speaking, Listening and Communicating.
+Assessments for the different components can be taken at different times and can individually be re-taken after a fail result.
 To pass the qualification, all components must be passed.

-To be awarded FSQ English, students need to pass assessments for all 3 components: reading, writing, and speaking, listening and communicating.
-In the time period covered in the data, students may have taken assessments in any or all components and achieved a pass result in any, all or none of the components.
+To be awarded a Functional Skills Qualification in English, students need to pass assessments for all three components: Reading, Writing, and Speaking, Listening and Communicating.
+In the time period covered in the data, students may have taken assessments in any or all components and achieved a pass result in any, all or none of the assessments.

 We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and outcomes.